SarfDime/kps/README.md

 ## Run Locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- First do npm install for each directory, parent, client and server

 ## In the project directory, you can run:
 - To run both backend and frontend at once, in the parent directory do: